-The Zoning designation is Planned Industrial District (PDI) for both parcels (See exhibit B).
+The Zoning designation is Planned Industrial (PDI) for both parcels (See exhibit B).
 The City of Isleton Zoning Ordinance identifies PDI zoning as a location for various types of industrial plans and related activities.
 Allowable uses include manufacturing, storage, and warehousing, subject to approval of a Use Permit.

-There is a small section on the east side of Parcel 2 that is designated as Residential (R-1-7), however the expanded use area will maintain a 75-foot setback from this zoning boundary.
+There is a small section on the east side of Parcel 2 that is designated as Residential (R-1-7), however the expanded use area will maintain a minimum 75-foot setback from this zoning boundary.
+A 6-foot-high chain link fence, screened with slats will be constructed to prevent encroachment into the setback (see Site Plan).

-IV.
 Proposed Project

-The proposed project seeks a Use Permit to formalize the existing use of the property, with no new building construction proposed.
+The proposed project seeks a Use Permit to formalize the existing use of the property.
 Parcel 1 will continue to be used for building new pallets, repairing damaged pallets, as well as storing and shipping both new, damaged and repaired pallets.
-All construction (noise-related uses) is conducted inside the existing building except the wood shredder which will be used on the back side of the building away from the residential areas (see Site Plan for approximate location).
+All significant noise generating construction will be conducted inside the existing building except the proposed wood shredder which will be located near the southwest corner of the expansion area, furthest from the residential areas (see Site Plan).

 Parcel 2 is the expanded area of the California Pallets operation.
-The property is approximately 5.8 acres, however the expanded operations (which include pallet storage, vehicle circulation, and a portable wood shredder) are contained within an area less than 5 acres.
-A fence or barrier will be constructed along the eastern portion of the site approximately 75 feet from the residential zoning boundary to ensure the expanded operation does not exceed 5 acres.
+The property is approximately 5.8 acres, however the expanded operations (which include pallet storage, vehicle circulation, secondary access onto Jackson Blvd and a portable wood shredder) are contained within an area less than 5 acres.
+A 6-foot high, chain-link slatted fence will be constructed along the southeastern portion of the site approximately 75 feet from the residential zoning boundary to maintain an adequate buffer from residential uses and to ensure the expanded operation does not exceed 5 acres (see Site Plan).

 A minimum 24-foot-wide path of travel (drive aisle) is always kept clear for circulation.
 Primary access to the site is through an existing gate off 5th Street and there is a second point of ingress/egress off Jackson Blvd.
-There is adequate parking space for employees near the building, outside of drive aisles.
+Parking is provided for employees near the building, outside of drive aisles.